 When I think of Tom McCawley, I am impressed by the balance he has created in his life and the multitude of people whom he has touched.
-Many aspects of this balance are evident in his most recent book.
-A Blueprint for a Highly Successful Life: A Survival Guide for the Aftermath of the COVID-19 Pandemic.
+Many aspects of this balance are evident in his most recent book, A Blueprint for a Highly Successful Life: How to Thrive in Times of Crisis and Be Happy, Healthy and Wealthy.

 "What is noteworthy is his willingness to relate his experiences, both positive and challenging.
 In addition to being a world-class clinician and researcher, he has freely shared his wisdom with colleagues, and a generation of dental students, residents and dental hygienists.
 For me personally, he has been a most cherished friend.
-I have learned that when Tom makes a recommendation, I trust it implicitly, and like the Nike slogan, I 'Just do it!'''
+I have learned that when Tom makes a recommendation, I trust it implicitly, and like the Nike slogan, I 'just do it!'"

-I. Stephen Brown, DDS, FACD, FICD Professor of Periodontics University of Pennsylvania School of Dental Medicine Philadelphia, Pennsylvania
+I. Stephen Brown, DDS, FACD, FICD Professor of Periodontics University of Pennsylvania School of Dental Medicine Philadelphia, Pennsylvania his book was inspired by the following quote, which I keep on my desk at my office: